 - Selection of the most meaningful features (Feature Selection)

 Recommender Systems are applied in E-commerce for generating customized recommendations.
 Well known are the Amazon.com recommendations which are either distributed by e-mail or presented on the Amazon web page after login.
 For generating these recommendations the products which have already purchased or reviewed by the user are taken into account.
 In this exercise the currently most popular algorithms (Collaborative Filtering) for generating recommendations are implemented, tested and analysed.

-A Naive Bayes Classifier is implemented for filtering spam.
-It is also shown how to apply this algorithm for document classification in general
+A Naive Bayes classifier is implemented for document classification.
+It is shown how this algorithm can be applied for the classification of different RSS web feeds.

 In this excercise a programm for face recognition is implemented.
 For a given set of training images (biometrical face photos) the Principal Component Analysis (PCA) is applied to calculate the space of eigenfaces.
 Then a photo which has to be recognized is transformed to the space of eigenfaces and the closest training photo is calculated.